Help us solve the migraine puzzle!

-The Association of Migraine Disorders® strives to expand the understanding of migraine and its true scope by supporting research, education, and awareness.
+The Association of Migraine Disorders® strives to expand the understanding of migraine by supporting research, education, and awareness.

 Migraine is not just a headache, it's a complex neurological disease that impacts more than 1 billion people worldwide.
 In this medical animation by Nucleus Medical Media, made in collaboration with AMD, you will learn possible causes of this disease and what happens in the brain during an attack.

 Shades for Migraine is a successful social media blitz created in 2017 by the Association of Migraine Disorders as a way to create a viral buzz around a disease that affects more than 1 billion people worldwide.
 Annually, people living with migraine, their friends, families, and coworkers post pictures on social media wearing sunglasses on (and around) June 21, the longest day of the year.
 Participants use the hashtag #ShadesForMigraine and challenge others to take part to make the campaign go viral.

 Since 2017, a coalition of more than 50 migraine-related organizations and bloggers have come together to promote Shades For Migraine to make the biggest impact.

 The Association of Migraine Disorders is led by a dynamic committee of leading researchers and medical professionals from around the world.

 Strong As A Mother: Melissa Piercey Fights For Better Care and More Compassion For Her Daughter